parthrastogicoder/Stick_Hero_Clone/README.md

 - **Design Patterns**:
   - *Factory Pattern*: Implemented in `SoundFactory` and related classes for sound management.
   - *Null Object Pattern*: Used in `NullSound` Class .
+  - **Theards**:
+  - Implemented in 'Sound class'.
+  - **Exception Handling**:
+  - Implemented in 'InvalidGameStateException' and 'ResourceLoadException'.

 ## Contributors
 Parth Sandeep Rastogi - 2022352